Celebrate the Next Generation of Teachers - The Baltimore Times Online Newspaper | Baltimore News

 She said, “It is the duty of our schools and K-12 educators to shape the next generation of diverse professionals, whether they be physicians, lawyers, scientists, MBAs, teachers, or beyond.
 I am proud that Haley is taking time to help be part of that.”

 Based in Texas, the fifth-grade teacher deeply cares about her impact.
-Taylor Schiltz’s understanding of issues in education begins with her personal journey when she attended public school.
+Taylor Schlitz’s understanding of issues in education begins with her personal journey when she attended public school.

 “I had a decent experience up until middle school.
 That’s when I started facing difficulties.
 I was a gifted and talented student, but I was overlooked, so my education was giving me a disservice,” she said.

 Her grades started to slip because she was gifted and talented and needed special attention, but she was not being challenged.
-Taylor Schiltz went from earning straight A’s to B’s.
+Taylor Schlitz went from earning straight A’s to B’s.

-“When I was 10 years old, my mother pulled me out of public school, and I graduated high school and I was 13,” Taylor Schiltz said, explaining how she began to excel.
+“When I was 10 years old, my mother pulled me out of public school, and I graduated high school and I was 13,” Taylor Schlitz said, explaining how she began to excel.

 Taylor explained that with parental support, their daughter was enrolled at their local community college and thrived.
-Then, Taylor Schiltz kept going.
+Then, Taylor Schlitz kept going.

 “Remarkably, she completed her undergraduate degree in just three years, earning both her A.A.
 (Associate of Arts degree) and B.A.
 (Bachelor of Arts) by the age of 16,” Taylor said.